Digital-Tech-KKHS/game-design-team/documents/Game Design Document.md

 ## The Protagonist
  Backstory: A character that the player must connect with and name in the beginning.
 The player needs to learn more and understand the unknown player through discovery of scrolls and other left behind items as well as talking to the interactable NPC's that the player will encounter through the game.
 Slowly over time the player will discover that they're the villain

- Personality: A faceless character, white and has a similar appearance to that of a person
+ Personality: Lacks personality and can be inferred by the player

- Appearance:
+ Appearance: A faceless character, white and has a similar appearance to that of a person

- Special abilities:
+ Special abilities: N/A

 ## Supporting Character #1
  Backstory: Ghost of the games' past and the haunted houses past.
 Not much is known about this character aside from the fact they have lived in the haunted house for a long time.